At the Constitutional Convention in Philadelphia, Georgians and future senators Abraham Baldwin and William Few signed the new U.S. Constitution.

 Congress passed an act to admit the states of North Carolina, South Carolina, Louisiana, Georgia, Alabama, and Florida to representation in Congress.
 The statute, which conditioned representation with in Congress with ratification of the Fourteenth Amendment, was enacted over Preisdent Andrew Johnson's veto.
 In 1869 a second statute required Georgia's ratification of the Fifteenth Amendment, and on July 15, 1870, the state was admitted to representation in Congress.

-Joshua Hill of Madison took his oath and Seat in the Senate.
-Several weeks later, on February 24, 1871, Homer V. M. Miller of Rome took his oath and seat.
-First elected by the state legislature in July 1868, the seating of the new senators from Georgia brought to an end a long adn divisive fight over the admission of the state to representation in the Senate.
-Miller's term, however, expired after just eight days.
-Hill was not a candidate for reelection and served until March 3, 1873.
+Joshua Hill of Madison, first elected by the state legislature in July 1868, was sworn into office, followed by Homer V. M. Miller of Rome several weeks later.
+The seating of the new senators from Georgia brought to an end a long and divisive fight over the admission of the state to representation in the Senate.
+Hill served until March 3, 1873, and was not a candidate for reelection.

 Senator John Gordon of Atlanta became chairman of the Committee on Commerce (today's Committee on Commerce, Science, and Transportation), serving until 1880.